firehol/blocklist-ipsets/README-EDIT.md

 possibly not related or indirectly related to your business.
 Nowdays the attacks cannot be identified easily.
 They are distributed and come to our systems from a vast amount of IPs around the world.

 To get an idea, check for example the [XRumer](http://en.wikipedia.org/wiki/XRumer) software.
-This think mimics human behaviour to post ads, it creates email accounts, responds to emails it receives, bypasses captchas, it goes gently to stay unoticed, etc.
+This thing mimics human behaviour to post ads, it creates email accounts, responds to emails it receives, bypasses captchas, it goes gently to stay unoticed, etc.